gixxerblade/city-state-lookup-tool/README.md

 ## Introduction

 User experience applies to every part of a website, including forms.
 You have to pay attention to accessibility, ease of use, and convenience.
 A form with good UX is easy to understand and easy to use.
 Who likes filling in forms?
 Umm, nobody!
 Using this thought process, I began to research what can I do to make an applicant form at the [Vets Who Code website](www.vetswhocode.io/apply) easier to use.
 I thought would be a good idea was to make the city and state self populate based on a user's U.S. Postal Code (Applicants are all veterans of US Forces).
 I started studying solutions.
 One was to use [ZipCodeAPI](www.zipcodeapi.com) but they charge for more than 10 requests per hour, and I am not in a position to pay for their service.
 Here at Vets Who Code, we like to build our own tools.
 I immediately thought, "How hard can it be to make my own zip code API for our use?"
-It appears it's not hard to get the basic functionality using the [United States Postal Service's Web Tools](https://www.usps.com/business/web-tools-apis/), a 100% free, tax-payer-funded service.
+It appears it's not hard to get the basic functionality using the [United States Postal Service's Web Tools](https://www.usps.com/business/web-tools-apis/), a 100% free, U.S. tax-payer-funded service.

 ## Goal